aksxmtvnty9/2048/README.md

 Still under development.

-A heartfull thanks to [Ania kubow](https://github.com/kubowania ) for inspiring and create this game.
+A heartfull thanks to [Ania kubow](https://github.com/kubowania ) for inspiring me to create this game.